John Hawkshaw: Career

 According to a speech of Lord Houghton, he may be said to have been the saviour of the Suez Canal.
 About that time the scheme was in very bad odour, and the khedive determined to get the opinion of an English engineer as to its practicability, having made up his mind to stop the works if that opinion was unfavourable.
 Hawkshaw was chosen to make the inquiry, and it was because his report was entirely favourable that Ferdinand de Lesseps was able to say at the opening ceremony that to him he owed the canal.
 However, in his books with documents related to the Suez Canal, De Lesseps does not mention Hawkshaw.

 As a member of the International Congress which considered the construction of an inter-ocean canal across Central America, he thought best of the Nicaragua route, and privately he regarded the Panama scheme as impracticable at a reasonable cost, although publicly he expressed no opinion on the matter and left the Congress without voting.
 Sir John Hawkshaw also had a wide experience in constructing harbours (e.g. Holyhead) and docks (e.g. Penarth, the Albert Dock at Hull, and South Dock (formerly the City Canal) of the West India Docks in London), in river-engineering, in drainage and sewerage, in water-supply, etc.

 He was engineer, with Sir James Brunlees, of the original Channel Tunnel Company from 1872, but many years previously he had investigated for himself the question of a tunnel under the Strait of Dover from an engineering point of view, and had come to a belief in its feasibility, so far as that could be determined from borings and surveys.
 Subsequently, however, he became convinced that the tunnel would not be to the advantage of Great Britain, and thereafter would have nothing to do with the project.
 He was also consulting engineer to the Severn Tunnel, which, from its magnitude and the difficulties encountered in its construction, was one of the most notable engineering undertakings of the 19th century.
 Following the inundation of the tunnel working in 1879, he employed Thomas A. Walker as lead contractor to complete the work.

 He also designed the famous Puerto Madero, the port of Buenos Aires, collaborating with Thomas A. Walker and James Murray Dobson.
 The works started its construction in 1885 and was finished in 1898.

 He is also known for his construction of the Brighton sewerage system.

 Family

 In 1835 he married Ann Jackson (d.1885).
-Ann and John had six children: Mary Jane Jackson (1838), Ada (1840), John Clarke (1841), Henry Paul (1843), Editha (1845), and Oliver (1846).
+Ann and John had six children: Mary Jane Jackson (1838), Ada (1840), John Clarke (1841), who was also a civil engineer, Henry Paul (1843), Editha (1845), and Oliver (1846).
 Ada died of hydrocephalus in 1845.
-Oliver died in 1856 having contracted typhoid fever whilst the family were holidaying in Pitlochry, Scotland.
-His son, John Clarke was also a civil engineer.
+Oliver died in 1856 having contracted typhoid fever while the family were holidaying in Pitlochry, Scotland.

 He died in London on 2 June 1891.